Julián Delgado Lopera: Sister Spit

 A performer of Sister Spit, a feminist, queer, comedic poetry roadshow, Delgado Lopera travels around the country.
 Sister Spit emerged during the 1990s as a weekly open-mic poetry slam retaliation against the wave of misogynistic poetry prominent around the San Francisco area at the time.
 Sister Spit now tours yearly after experiencing a revival as "Sister Spit: the next generation" in 2007.
 They were invited to participate in 2016 and continues to tour alongside Joshua Jennifer Espinoza, Cathy de la Cruz, Celeste Chan, Virgie Tovar, Maya Songbird, and Denise Benavides.

 Other locations

 Delgado Lopera has performed in various venues throughout the Bay Area and across the US. including Action Fiction!, Red Light Lit, Beast Crawl, Lit Quake, and has lectured at Wayward Writers.

 Awards and honors

 The San Francisco Foundation named Delgado Lopera the winner of the Joseph Henry Jackson Award in 2014.
 They also received an award from the Regen Ginaa Artist Fund from Galería de la Raza in 2013 and the National Queer Arts Festival Grant from the Queer Cultural Center in 2014.
+Delgado Lopera was the recipient of a 2024 National Endowment for the Arts Fellowship in Creative Writing.